logicmonitor/custom_widgets/README.md

 {Connection Title} > {Hostname/IP of the connected resource}

 For example: "London WAN > 192.168.1.10" would show a line titled "London WAN" representing this specific interface connected from that resource's location to the resource monitored as 192.168.1.10.
 A PropertySource - "Set Better Map Widget Connections" - automatically configures those instance-level properties as resource-level properties along with other necessary data for the widget to use.

+---
+# Dynamic Dashboard List

+This script was created in response to a customer needing a quick way to drill-down from an overview dashboard to various specific dashboards.
+While straightforward to manually make a list in a text widget, we wanted a way to dynamically list dashboards as they were added or changed.
+To further enhance the functionality, if a 'defaultResourceGroup' token is set on a dashboard group then the script will fetch current alert status for that group (can be disabled via the 'fetchGroupAlertStatus' variable in the script if API limits are an issue).

+To use this, just add a Text widget to your dashboard and in the widget's configuration screen click the "source" view then paste in this code.
+You can also just clone this widget to another dashboard on the same portal.

+### Optional Customization

+Behavior of the widget can be customized using the following optional dashboard tokens:

+- **ShowFullDashboardPath**: Show the dashboard group's full path vs it's short name.
+Default: true.
+- **defaultDashboardGroup**: (optional) The "parent" dashboard group you want to list dashboards under.
+If not set then the script will default to showing all dashboard groups.
+- **DashboardsToExclude**: (optional) A regular expression to filter any dashboards you DON'T want listed.
+Example: .\*[Tt]+emplate.\*